Can You Still Make Money From Matched Betting?

 Matched betting is a method for making risk-free profits by taking advantage of offers made by online bookmakers.

 The best offers are those made to attract new clients.
 Here’s an example.
-The bookmakers Sky Bet offer a £20 free bet for new online customers.
-To get this, you have to open an account with them and deposit and bet £5 at odds of evens (2.0) or better.
-Once you have done this, Sky Bet will immediately credit you with £20 worth of free bets.
+The bookmakers Sky Bet offer £30 in free bets (3 x £10) for new online customers.
+To get this, you have to open an account with them and deposit a minimum of £5.
+You then have to place a minimum 5p bet at odds of evens (2.0) or better.
+Once you have done this, Sky Bet will immediately credit you with £30 worth of free bets.

 So how do you turn this into a guaranteed profit?
 Well, that’s the clever bit.
 You make use of a website called an exchange (Smarkets and Betfair are two of the better known).
 These sites allow anyone to lay a bet (i.e. bet that the outcome in question won’t happen).
 By backing with a bookmaker and laying the same bet at an exchange you can ensure that however the event pans out, you will only make a small loss or occasionally a tiny profit (depending on the odds available).